When it comes to chargebacks, Visa is letting merchants know: clean house by Oct 1st, or else.

 What will lower chargeback thresholds mean for merchants?

 These new limitations will have a significant impact on businesses that historically haven’t paid too much attention to their chargeback ratios and tend to just chalk them up to the cost of doing business, possibly even landing them smack into one of these monitoring programs, where they will remain until they clean up their act.
 But it will also have a great impact on already high-risk merchants who are inherently plagued with a high incidence of fraud and chargebacks simply due to the type of business they operate within.
 Typically, businesses who operate in a card-not-present situation (eCommerce) and businesses considered to be in a high-risk category such as online gambling, dating sites, MLM, adult-oriented sites and even international merchants that are U.S. based tend to already have a difficult time keeping their ratios under the current thresholds.
 These new limits are going to make managing their numbers a bit more difficult.

 Lower Visa charge-back ratios will create challenges for MSPs and acquiring banks too.

 These lower thresholds are not only affecting merchants, acquiring banks will find their own limits being decreased as Visa attempts to spread the risk out a bit more evenly.
 Each acquiring bank that issues accounts to merchants for accepting credit card payments will also have their own fraud to sales and dispute to transaction ratios that they are expected to abide by.
-Visa will a be decreasing these ratios from 1% to 0.75% in October as well, and could penalize any bank who is unsuccessful in managing disputes.
+Visa will be decreasing these ratios from 1% to 0.75% in October as well and could penalize any bank who is unsuccessful in managing disputes.
 Because acquiring banks are held liable by Visa if their portfolios contain too high a number of merchants who have excessive fraud and/or disputes abiding by these lower limits may result in acquirers being much more fastidious when deciding whether to take on a business.